PhoenixTales/wiki.gothicarchive.org/locations.md

 - _arch demons_ live there and fight each other
 - according to early designs, player was supposed to be able to enter it, or even accidentally help a demon enter the world of living

+## Free Mine of Khorinis Mine Valley
+- there is an association of free miners mining for themselves
+- they trade the ore with other camps
+- they are under risk of invasion by `Old Camp`

 ## Great Northern Plains
 - `Following the heavy battles in the north, every countryman now knows how to use a bow and arrows`
 - `Hoards of orcs invading the land from the North` (old official website)

 ### Myrtanian Outpost
 - `I was a soldier in the fortress in the large plain from the north.`